 Your body is a vessel.
 Let’s look at some easy, healthy, affordable recipes that’ll leave you looking forward to leftovers.

 Before we dive into recipes, let’s talk about some kitchen staples that you may want to consider purchasing next time you are grocery shopping.
-1. Sunflower Oil.
-This is a great alternative to the expensive Olive Oil.
-2. Jar of minced Garlic.
-3. Salt and Pepper.

 Again, Chicken is a tough place to start.
 A couple of these recipes call for chicken, but I selected these specific recipes because a good ol’ rotisserie chicken will do the trick.